shakebugs/shake-docs/docs/react/install/installation.md

 ```

 Build and run your project by running `react-native start` command in the terminal.
-Use `react-native run-android` command to run your app on the Android device.
+Use the `react-native run-android` command to run your app on the Android device.
-Or use `react-native run-ios` command to run your app on the iOS device.
+Or use the `react-native run-ios` command to run your app on the iOS device.

 This first run will automatically
 add your app to your [Shake dashboard](https://app.shakebugs.com/) based on your app bundle ID.